AngelBerihuete/rtip/README.md

 # rtip

-rtip is a group of tools to measure and compare inequality, welfare and poverty using the EU statistics on income and living conditions surveys.
+rtip is an R package containing tools to measure and compare inequality, welfare and poverty using the EU statistics on income and living conditions surveys (EU-SILC)

 ## Installation